AEW Unified Championship: History

-On the March 20, 2024, episode of the professional wrestling promotion All Elite Wrestling's (AEW) flagship television program, Dynamite, Kazuchika Okada won the AEW Continental Championship.
-The following year on March 9, 2025, at the Revolution pay-per-view (PPV) event, Kenny Omega won the AEW International Championship.
-Over this time, AEW began teasing a match between the two to reignite a long rivalry between them from their time in New Japan Pro-Wrestling (NJPW).
-This came to a head at Dynamite: Fyter Fest on June 4, where Okada confronted Omega to set up a Winner Takes All match at AEW All In: Texas.
-During the contract signing at Dynamite: Summer Blockbuster, Tony Schiavone announced that the match would unify the Continental and International titles as the AEW Unified Championship.
+On the March 20, 2024, episode of the professional wrestling promotion All Elite Wrestling's (AEW) flagship television program, Dynamite, Kazuchika Okada defeated defending champion Eddie Kingston to win the AEW Continental Championship.
+The following year on March 9, 2025, at the Revolution pay-per-view (PPV) event, Kenny Omega defeated defending champion Konosuke Takeshita to win the AEW International Championship.
+At Dynamite: Fyter Fest on June 4, a match for both the Continental Championship and International Championship was scheduled for All In: Texas, reviving Okada and Omega's rivalry from 2017 and 2018 in New Japan Pro-Wrestling (NJPW).
+During their contract signing at Dynamite: Summer Blockbuster a week later, AEW senior producer Tony Schiavone announced that the match would unify the Continental and International titles as the AEW Unified Championship.

-Okada would go onto defeat Omega to become the inaugural Unified Champion.
-Since Okada won as the Continental Champion, AEW president Tony Khan confirmed that the Unified Championship would be contested under Continental Rules, the same rules for matches for the Continental Championship, in which no one is allowed at ringside, outside interference is strictly prohibited, and matches have a 20-minute time limit.
+Fightful Select reported that the title would be booked as another top championship on par with the AEW World Championship and not as a "mid or upper-midcard level title".
+During the All In: Texas media call on July 8, Khan clarified that neither the Continental Championship nor International Championship would be retired, and that their lineages would still be intact.
+The Unified Championship would have its own lineage, and the champion can choose to carry all three titles.
+Khan stated that the Unified Championship was established because, "I wanted to create something special around this match and event."

-AEW stated that the title would be booked as another top championship on par with the AEW World Championship and not as a "mid or upper-midcard level title".
-During the All In: Texas media call on July 8, Khan clarified that neither the Continental or International Championships would be retired, and that their lineages would still be intact along with a new lineage for the Unified Championship, and the champion can choose to carry all three championship belts.
-Khan stated that the Unified Championship was established because, "I wanted to create something special around this match and event".
+At All In: Texas on July 12, Okada defeated Omega to become the inaugural Unified Champion.
+Since Continental Champion Okada won, AEW president Tony Khan announced that the Unified Championship would be contested under Continental Rules, the same rules for matches for the Continental Championship, in which no one is allowed at ringside, outside interference is strictly prohibited, and matches have a 20-minute time limit.
+At the 2025 Continental Classic, only the Continental Championship was at stake.
+Thus, if Okada lost, he would also have to vacate the Unified Championship.
+In the final of the Continental Classic at Worlds End on December 27, Okada lost to Jon Moxley, forcing him to relinquish the Unified Championship, rendering it inactive.